naerhy/snow-crash/level09/resources/README.md

 [Link to the decompiled output](https://dogbolt.org/?id=173c6b90-e0d8-4886-9fde-c92330912500)

-By checking the `main()` function, we can figure out that the program:
+We check the `main()` function and figure out that the program:
-- prevents the executable to be called with a debugger like GDB, or to override a function with LD_PRELOAD environment variable
+- prevents the executable to be called with a debugger like **GDB**, or to override a function with `LD_PRELOAD` environment variable
 - accepts only 1 argument
 - loops over the string passed as argument and prints on stdout the current character incremented by the current value of the loop counter variable
 - prints a final newline character on stdout before exiting